MicrosoftDocs/sdk-api/sdk-api-src/content/wsman/ns-wsman-_wsman_plugin_request.md

 Specifies information for a plug-in request.
 A pointer to a <b>WSMAN_PLUGIN_REQUEST</b> structure is passed to all operation entry points within the plug-in.
 All result notification methods use this pointer to match the result with the request.
-All information in the structure will stay valid until the plug-in calls <a href="https://msdn.microsoft.com/6cb47762-edfc-48d7-88ec-d62056ea1751">WSManPluginOperationComplete</a>
+All information in the structure will stay valid until the plug-in calls <a href="https://msdn.microsoft.com/6cb47762-edfc-48d7-88ec-d62056ea1751">WSManPluginOperationComplete</a>on the operation.
-on the operation.

 ## -struct-fields